KINGTUT10101/IsometricMapWithDepth/README.md

 # Isometric Map With Depth
-This project shows how to implement an isometric game where the tiles can reside at different height levels.
+Demonstrates how to implement an isometric game where the tiles can reside at different height levels.
+Inspired by my ongoing [port](http://https://github.com/KINGTUT10101/LoveCytopia "port") of Cytopia to LOVE2D.

 ### Features